Whether it’s Tap Dancing or Leading a Saxbys Cafe, Details Make the Difference

 I have to realize that every decision I make in terms of ordering or prepping is going to affect our profitability.
 It’s about finding the perfect balance.
 Obviously I want to maximize profits and minimize losses.

 You’re a marketing major who’s keeping her career options open.
-How does the Saxbys Experiential Learning program prepare you for your eventual career— whatever it might be?
+How does the Saxbys Experiential Learning Platform prepare you for your eventual career— whatever it might be?

 Being SCEO will give me opportunities and experiences that people just don’t get as an undergrad.
 Conquering the three pillars of team development, community leadership and financial management will teach me so much about business.
 After this, I’ll be prepared for any challenge that comes my way.